tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 The Client then uses Client Key to generate its one-time-use request public key `request_key` and blind `request_blind` as described in {{client-anon-issuer-origin-id}}.

-The Client then constructs a OriginTokenRequest value, denoted `origin_token_request`, combining `blinded_msg`,  `request_key`, and the origin name as follows:
+The Client then constructs a InnerTokenRequest value, denoted `origin_token_request`, combining `blinded_msg`,  `request_key`, and the origin name as follows:

 ~~~